makenosound/mediathek/documentation/documentation.en.markdown

 Switch between single or multiple select mode.

-#### Filter items by tags or categorie:
+#### Filter items by tags or category:

-A comma separated list of tags or categories that should be used to filter the output.
+A comma-separated list of tags or categories that is used to filter the output.
 A minus sign excludes a tag or category.

 #### Custom item caption

-Template to be used to build the text that represents the linked entries in the Mediathek.
+Template used to build the text that represents the linked entries in the Mediathek panel.

 #### Included elements

-List of all fields that should be included in the data source output.
+List of all fields to be included in the data source output.
 Due to the current admin interface it is not possible to specify this directly in the data source manager.

 ### Usage

-Mediathek has two interface states: open and closed panel.
+Mediathek has two interface states: open panel and closed panel.
 By default the panel is closed.

+#### Open panel

+An open Mediathek will show all items from the related section depending on the given filter values.
+Items will be sorted alphabetically, and selected items will be highlighted.
+Click edit to open and close the Mediathek.

+- *select:* Click an item to select it.
+- *unselect:* Click a selected item to unselect it.
+- *preview:* Same behaviour as in open mode.
+- *search:* Type a term into the search field.
+Searching will start automatically.

 #### Closed panel